 Anxiety & Freedom

 Anxiety means there's possibility.
 In possibility comes our freedom.
 And freedom is the human spirit.
 If we live in a world where there's no anxiety there will be no human spirit either.
 Anxiety is the source of all creativity.
 You don't create a piece of art lying on the couch having a nap.
 You create by a struggle, by throwing yourself into it the feeling or experience within and what you are putting it into.
 Anxiety is always a sign of a new possibility or a possibility that is beckoning.
 In the treatment of anxiety there has to be a willingness to accept the reality that we are going to feel anxiety in life.
 We are anxious because we have freedom and are able to choose.
-We fear that we may choose unwisely, so we don’t choose, go around our responsibility as people who create our life.
-For this we examine from what values or experience do you make your decisions?
-When you examine and experience your life becomes more of what you want it to be and therefore you can channel your anxiety into creative activities rather than simply holding off the sense of despair and loss of being.
+We fear that we may choose unwisely, so we don’t choose, avoiding our responsibility as people who create our life.
+For this we examine from what values or experience do you make your decisions.
+When you examine and experience, your life becomes more of what you want it to be and therefore you can channel your anxiety into creative activities rather than simply holding off the sense of despair and loss of being.

 Anxiety & Death

-However, in addition to these external factors, existential psychology views anxiety as ultimately an existential fear of death.
+In addition to these external factors, existential psychology views anxiety as ultimately an existential fear of death.
 I know what you’re thinking, “Death . . really?”
 Not only of physical death but also psychological death.
 We fear the end of something.
 We try to numb the discomfort that comes with relinquishing our perceived control over life and even over ourselves.
 Society promotes the idea that we can find a "happily ever after."
 That if we can only reach a certain place, or achieve a certain status, or look a certain way, or make a certain amount of money, that then there will be no more need for improvement, and no more need for struggle.
 Society promotes the idea that perfection is possible; that we can reach a place where there will be no more pain and that the feelings and emotions that we know are true are merely illusions that can be extinguished through the exertion of self control.

 Anxiety, Necessity for a Fulfilled Life